protocell-labs/tectonica-seed-explorer/README.md

            { p r o t o c e l l : l a b s }  |  2 0 2 4
 ```

 Seed explorer for T E C T O N I C A collection on [fxhash.xyz](https://www.fxhash.xyz/) generative art platform.
 This is a standalone app to explore unique minting seeds available to each minter.
 TECTONICA uses params mechanic to allow minters to customize their mints by choosing from one of the 1000 available seed numbers.
 Use this explorer as a visual guide and to filter the seeds by features.
 Note that you can also mint triptych pieces by selecting the triptych part from the params menu during minting.
 Triptych pieces for the same seed number have the same features, so they are not included in this explorer.

+NOTE: Occasionally, **seed thumbnails are not generated** when the app starts, showing a blank grid.
+Restarting the app should fix the issue.

 # Instructions